Preparing to use WordPress

 Extract the archive:

-To run WordPress in the command line mode, you will need a set of command line tools which you can acquire
+To run WordPress in the command line mode, you will need a set of command line tools, which you can acquire by installing the wp-cli/wp-cli package using the Composer dependency manager or by downloading the wp-cli.phar archive.
+For details, see Using the WordPress Command Line Tool WP-CLI.

-- On the WordPress page that opens, select the Enable WordPress Integration check box.
+On the Frameworks page that opens, expand the WordPress node and select the Enable WordPress integration checkbox.

-specify the folder where WordPress is installed.
-This folder should contain the
+In the WordPress installation path field, specify the folder where WordPress is installed.
+This folder should contain the wp-admin and wp-includes subdirectories.